-We all crave reviews before committing, but at the same time it is very hard to discern the real from the professional, fake results.
+We all crave reviews before committing, but at the same time, it is very hard to discern the real from the professional, fake results.
 Where have you turned?
 The review sources we use ourselves are the ones that have largely taken over where TripAdvisor left off, namely Airbnb, Booking, and Google.
 Also Facebook.
-They aren’t perfect either; just saying.
+They aren’t even close to perfect either; just saying.

 What are your thoughts?
 Are you over TripAdvisor?